Skip to content

 INFO

-bpmn-to-code only extracts variables from explicit I/O mappings, not from expressions in sequence flows, gateways, or script tasks.
-This is by design — the BPMN model should be the single source of truth for its variable contract.
+bpmn-to-code only extracts variables from explicit BPMN definitions.
+Variables only referenced in expressions (sequence flows, gateway conditions, script tasks) are intentionally ignored.
+This is by design β€” the BPMN model should be the single source of truth for its variable contract.

 Model Merging